juanmiguelrl/breast-cancer-subtyping/README.md

 name_restrictions : List with restrictions for the name of the slides searched (for example ["\*TS\*"] will search for the files which contains TS in their names)
 endpoint : the endpoint where the query request will be sent, it should not be necessary to modify it (as default it has https://api.gdc.cancer.gov/files)

+### Slides download options (slides):
+Compulsory:
+manifest_file : The path to the manifest file
+output_dir : The path where the slides will be downloaded
+Optional:
+executable : To indicate if the gdc-client is an executable program in a path to indicate
+executable_path_file : The path where the gdc-client is
+command_for_gdc_client : The command for the gdc-client in case it can be called directly

 ### Preprocess options in json (filter):
 Compulsory:
 input_dir : directory path with the images to preprocess (written in the format "directory\\*")